manitua/dotfiles/install_arch.md

 $ sudo sbctl list-files
 ```

-Reboot to BIOS and enable secure boot also set BIOS setup password to prevent
+Reboot to BIOS and enable secure boot.
+Also set BIOS setup password to prevent
 BIOS changes, as without it our secure boot setup will be for nothing, and boot
 into OS after the change